Avoid The Hack: The Best Pi-Hole Blocklists (2023)

-If you're looking for solid blocklists for your PiHole, then we have a collection of collections of blocklists for you right here.
+If you're looking for solid blocklists for your PiHole, then we have a collection of mega-blocklists for you right here.

 We also have some words of wisdom to share when it comes to using these blocklists.

 Don't have a Pi-Hole set up?
 Then you can follow the ATH guide to setting up a Pi-Hole on your network.